ptsteadman/notebook/stories/summer-of-entropy.md

 #  Summer of Entropy

-An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, unusual dogs with beautiful eyes.
-The dogs were running in circles around the bar's veranda, wriggling between wooden tables and benches full of young adults in summer work clothes.
-As Chris turned to watch the dachshund, he caught the eyes of a skinny, dark-haired woman.
+An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, beautiful dogs around the bar's veranda.
+The dogs ran in circles, wriggling between wooden benches full of well-dressed young adults.
+As Chris turned to watch the dachshund, and caught the eyes of a skinny, dark-haired woman.

 "Hi, are you here for the tech meetup?"
 Chris asked.

 "Yeah," she said.
-She seemed happy to talk, and in just a few minutes, as it sometimes happens, they were talking about psychiatric drugs.
+She seemed happy to talk, and in just a few minutes, as it sometimes happens, they were talking about anti-depressants.

-"I feel a lot more social at these things when I'm on Klonopin," the woman said loudly.

-The dogs came around again, and Chris stuck out his hand.
-The dachshund stopped to give it a lick.
+Chris pointed at the dachshund.

-"I raised a dog like this when I was on Lexapro," Chris said.
-"When I was eighteen, living at home with my parents."
+"I raised a dog like this when I was on Lexapro," said Chris.
+"Not a good time in my life."

-"I did Lexapro once, it had weird side effects."
+"I did Lexapro once, the side effects were weird," said the woman.

 "Really?
 If anything the side effects were good, for me."